GeoNode/geonode/docs/install/core/index.rst

   # Restart the container in Daemon mode
   sudo docker-compose -f docker-compose.yml -f docker-compose.override.<whatever>.yml up -d

-Whenever you change the model remember to run later from the image ``bash``:
+Whenever you change the model, remember to run later from the image ``bash``:

 .. code-block:: shell